 Nercilene Santos da Silva Monteiro

-Vice Director's Office of Information and Cultural Heritage
+Vice Director’s Office of Cultural Heritage and Science Communication

 Marcos José de Araújo Pinheiro